Ever had the feeling that VIPER should be simpler?

-In OOP the goal is to decompose a problem in entities of the domain.
-For instance, in a design of a parking lot design there are objects like ParkingTicket, TicketScanner, etc. Nowhere in the domain there is something called Interactor.
-What is even the meaning of the word interactor?
+The goal of OOP is to decompose a problem in entities of the domain.
+For instance, in a design for a parking lot there are objects like ParkingTicket, TicketScanner, etc. Nowhere in the domain there is something called Interactor.
+What doe interactor even mean?

-However, because mobile applications are often glorified tables and entry forms, Viper takes a one-size-fits-all design approach to design.
+Because mobile applications are often glorified tables and entry forms, Viper takes a one-size-fits-all approach to design.
 It tells you to place your code in one of five boxes: view, presenter, interactor, router, entity.
 No thinking needed, just choose a box.

-Does Viper work? often it does.
-You probably need those five roles per screen, and the problem may be small enough to not require specialized objects.
+Does it work?
+Often, it does.
+You probably need those five roles per screen, and the problem may be small enough not to require specialized objects.